 All proposals will be evaluated for overall scientific and technical merit by the NSBRI First Award Fellowship Committee.
-The First Award Fellowship Committee will be established by NSBRI.
-All committee members will be eminent scientists familiar with space biomedical/biotechnological research, that are selected by NSBRI.
+The First Award Fellowship Committee has been established by NSBRI.
+All committee members are eminent scientists familiar with space biomedical/biotechnological research that are selected by NSBRI.
 Relevance to NSBRI's programmatic needs and goals will also be evaluated by NSBRI management.
 NSBRI's obligation to make award(s) is contingent upon the availability of appropriated funds from which payment can be made and the receipt of proposals that NSBRI determines are acceptable for award under this NSBRI-RFA.
-Participation in this NSBRI-RFA is open to all categories of organizations, industry, educational institutions, other non-profit organizations, NASA laboratories and other agencies of the U.S. Government.
+Participation in this NSBRI-RFA is open to all categories of organizations, industry (including for-profit entities), educational institutions, other non-profit organizations, NASA laboratories, and other agencies of the U.S. Government.